 Best friends do things together…go out, go shopping, go round each other’s houses.
 They do everything and nothing together.
 Being with your best friend makes you happy.
 But not with anorexia.
 It has taken me a long time to realise this.
 Anorexia has not and never will make me happy.
 It is not the best friend I have always wanted.
 Waking me up at 5am to start hour after hour of exercise, making me lie to family, constantly making me anxious and feeling guilty, making me shut everything and everyone out.
 This was what my life had become.
 My sole focus was on exercise, restriction and weight loss.
 I risked my life for my best friend.

 Over the past 5 years I have tried to distance myself from my ‘best friend’.
-Anorexia, who I thought was my best friend, was actually stopping me having the real best friends I truly wanted.
+I thought anorexia was my best friend.
+But it was actually anorexia stopping me have the real best friends I truly wanted.
 It makes me lonely and this is a feeling I have grown to know all too well.
 Whilst I am not ready to break the friendship completely, I am not going to limit my life to the extent I had in order to please it.
 I don’t want to be alone for the rest of my life.